 The policy framed by the Remuneration and Compensation Committee under the provisionsof Section 178(4) of the Act is as below:

 (g) Remuneration policy

-The remuneration policy of the Company and other matters as required under Section 178sub-section 3 of the Act is available.
-There has been no change in the policy since thelast fiscal year.
-We affirm that the remuneration paid to the Directors is as per theterms laid out in the remuneration policy of the Company.
+The remuneration policy of the Company and other matters as required under Section 178sub-section 3 of the Act can be accessed throughhttps://www.intellectdesign.com/investor/general/remuneration-policy.pdf.
+There has beenno change in the policy since the last fiscal year.
+We affirm that the remuneration paidto the Directors are as per the terms laid out in the remuneration policy of the Company.

 (h) Board Evaluation